 Keep it or toss it

-Indeed, part of the challenge of managing the influx of financial records is knowing what needs to be kept and for how long.
+Indeed, part of the challenge of managing the influx of financial records and decluttering papers is knowing what needs to be kept and for how long.

 Consumer Reports suggests a simple system: Keep one file (think accordion) for records you will keep for less than a year, like your ATM, bank-deposit and credit card receipts until you reconcile them with your monthly statements.
 Then, shred anything you do not need for your tax return.
 Insurance policies and investment statements, it suggests, should be held until the new ones arrive.